Here is a list of things that you can do to reduce your negative impact on the environment and possibly save yourself some money.

 - Avoid idling.

 - Call stores and ask them if they have what you want in stock before you drive to them and find that they don’t have it.
 This alone can save a significant amount of money and fuel.
 There are online telephone directories which enable you to quickly and easily access telephone numbers.
 I always do this.
 They are more convenient than traditional telephone directories and they are also more up to date.
-An example is Jamaica Yellow Pages Online.
-You can also search the white and government pages on that website.

 - Do not keep heavy things in your car unless you have to (impact wrenches and hydraulic jacks are an exception of course, I wouldn’t want to be without one).